IMXNOOBX/vac-no-error/README.md

 ## Introduction

 VAC Error Fix Tool is a utility designed to resolve VAC (Valve Anti-Cheat) errors that may occur while playing Valve games, particularly Counter-Strike: Global Offensive (CS:GO).
 VAC is an automated system to detect and ban cheaters, but sometimes it can cause false positives for legitimate players.
-Normally by just restarting the computer or re-login into steam gets the problem fixed. if not i recommend you whatching [**this video**](https://www.youtube.com/watch?v=u1UjgUi0TEw)
+Normally by just restarting the computer or re-login into steam gets the problem fixed. if not i recommend you watching [**this video**](https://www.youtube.com/watch?v=u1UjgUi0TEw)

 ## Showcase